matthewtownson/Python_KD4014/_episodes/14-visualising-data.md

 > > {: .language-python}
 > {: .solution}
 >
-> Use the polyval function to generate and plot velocities over the timeframe 30 to 100 seconds
+> Use the polyval function to generate and plot velocities over the timeframe 30 to 100 seconds.
 >
 > >  ## Solution
 > > ~~~